Lyn-DA/simply-meditation/README.md

 - Includes background image which continues to promote peace, calm and tranquility
 - Form element is displayed as a transparent text overlay which partly covers the background image
 - Sign Up Button is displayed as a bright pink colour to grab the attention of the user
+- This section is valuable to the user as it offers the user another way to receive information from Simply Meditation

 ### The Footer
+- Includes links to Simply Meditation's Facebook, Twitter and Instagram accounts
+- All links when clicked open in a new tab which allows for easy navigation
+- This section is valuable to the user as it directs the user towards further engagement with Simply Meditation via social media

 ### Meditation Classes Section
+-

 ### Meditation Styles Section